dbullendsl/hvac-comfort-start/README.md

 learning stability.

 An arrival-stop automation detects the first threshold crossing, marks arrival, and clears the active preheat state.
-This enforces a hard boundary between the heating phase and post-arrival behavior.

 At comfort time, the system evaluates timing accuracy and updates the model.
 This acts as a finalization step and ensures learning completes even if arrival was not detected during the preheat cycle.

+---

 ## Preheat Flow (Simplified)